yuvaravii/End-to-End-MLOps-Bootcamp-Build-Deploy-and-Automate-ML-with-Data-Science-Projects/myFirstNewProject/readme.md

 ## Handling yaml file
 - it is essential to use **BoxConfigError** while handling Yaml file, as they are handled more efficiently.
+    - ```Use dicts for data.
+Use ConfigBox for configuration.```
+    - ConfigBox is unidirection, you can load it but does not get manipulated thus ConfigBox output are immutable.
+    - can find the code and example in ```research.ipynb```

 - Use **ensure_annotation** decorator while using YAML file.